-Total days of travel is one day for four officers for 2 trips.
-Total cost inclusive of air fare (\$2,000.00); per diem (\$1,080.00); and miscellaneous expenses including parking and ground transportation (\$2,128.00) for a total cost of \$5,208.00.
+Total days of travel is one day for two officers for 4 trips.
+Total cost inclusive of air fare (\$2,000.00); per diem (\$160.00); and miscellaneous expenses including parking and ground transportation (\$192.00) for a total cost of \$2,352.00.

-11) New Entrant audits - Hawaii will have two officers conducting the new entrant safety audits.
-There will be one officer on Oahu, who is also the officer conducting the compliance reviews and we will be training another officer on Maui in December 2022 to help conduct the new entrant safety audits since Hawaii has seen an increase of new entrants this past year.
-(40 NE audits that need to be completed) The certified officer from Oahu will be conducting the new entrant audits on Oahu and traveling to the neighbor islands to conduct the new entrant safety audits as needed, and the Maui officer will be traveling to Oahu to obtain his certification once he is completed with the training to conduct the nine required initial audits.
-Once the Maui officer completes his certification, he will conduct the new entrant audits on his island and will be assisting the Oahu officer with the Oahu audits.
+11) New Entrant audits - Hawaii will have three officers conducting the new entrant safety audits.
+There will be two officers on Oahu, and one officer on Maui.
+The certified officers from Oahu will be conducting the new entrant audits on Oahu and traveling to the neighbor islands to conduct the new entrant safety audits as needed.
+The Maui officer will be traveling to Oahu to obtain his certification to conduct the nine required initial audits.
+Once the Maui officer completes his certification, he will conduct the new entrant audits on his island and the neighbor islands in his county (Lanai and Molokai).
 These trips are necessary to meet the requirements of MCSAP participation - the states must have a New Entrant program that allows them to meet the requirements for completion of safety audits and to address and prevent overdue audits.

 Total days of travel is one day for 20 trips.
-Cost inclusive of air fare (\$5,000; per diem (\$400); and miscellaneous expenses including meal allowance, parking and ground transportation (\$360) for a total cost of \$5,760.00.
+Cost inclusive of air fare (\$5,000; per diem (\$400); and miscellaneous expenses including parking and ground transportation (\$600) for a total cost of \$6,000.00.

-12) Training for County Police Officers - 2 Maui County police officers will attend the North American Standard Level I Parts A and B training to be held here on Oahu.
+12) Training for County Police Officers - 2 County police officers will attend the North American Standard Level I Parts A and B training to be held here on Oahu.
 These trips are necessary to provide the county police officers official training on conducting inspections on commercial motor vehicles.
 It will provide them with information that they can use in their enforcement and they can also provide assistance to our motor carrier safety officers in the enforcement of CMV's since our officers do not have the pull over powers or arrest powers.